 Ofwat takes into consideration the choices of the site developer.
-In this case, the Site developer has said that it wants SSE Water to be the water and sewerage company for the Site.
+In this case, the Site developer has said that it wants Independent Water Networks to be the sewerage company for the Site.

-Environment Agency (EA) and Drinking Water Inspectorate (DWI)
+Environment Agency (EA)

-We take the views of these organisations into account before progressing to consultation on an application for a new appointment.
-Both EA and DWI informed us that they are content for us to consult on this application.
+We take the views of the EA into account before progressing to consultation on an application for a new appointment.
+It informed us that it is content for us to consult on this application.

-Northumbrian Water's and Thames Water's existing customers
+Southern Water's existing customers

-In considering whether customers will be no worse off, we also considered the potential effects of this variation on the prices that Northumbrian Water's and Thames Water's existing customer base may face.
+In considering whether customers will be no worse off, we also looked at the potential effects of this variation on the prices that Southern Water's existing customer base may face.

-The calculation necessarily depends on a range of assumptions, and there are clearly difficulties involved in quantifying the effect.
+The calculation necessarily depends on a range of assumptions, and there are clearly difficulties involved in quantifying the effect on Southern Water's customers.
 It is therefore necessary to use a simplified set of figures.
 We have expressed the effect in 'per bill' terms to try and quantify the possible effect in an easily understandable way.

-Broadly, we have assessed the potential magnitude of this impact by comparing how much Northumbrian Water and Thames Water might have expected to receive in revenue from serving the Site directly, with the revenues they might expect from serving the Site indirectly via bulk supply and discharge agreements with SSE Water.
-The lower bound of the range takes into account the benefit to Northumbrian Water and Thames Water as a result of SSE Water serving the Site, by estimating the costs that Northumbrian Water and Thames Water are likely to avoid, such as retail costs and capital and operating costs associated with the local network used to serve the Site.
+Broadly, we have assessed the potential magnitude of this impact by comparing how much Southern Water might have expected to receive in revenue from serving the Site directly, with the revenues it might expect from serving the Site indirectly via a bulk discharge agreement with Independent Water Networks.
+In this case, if we grant the variation to Independent Water Networks, Southern Water would not earn any bulk discharge revenue as IWN would carry out discharge itself.
+The lower bound of the range takes into account the benefit to Southern Water as a result of Independent Water Networks serving the site, by estimating the costs that Southern Water is likely to avoid, such as retail costs and capital and operating costs associated with the local network used to serve the Site.
 The upper bound of the range does not take these avoided costs into account.
 We look at these differences in revenue and costs over a hundred year timeframe to reflect the long life of the assets that will be used to supply customers at the Site.

-In this case, we have calculated that if we grant the Site to SSE Water, there may be a potential impact on the bills of Northumbrian Water's existing customers of between £0.03 and £0.07, while there may be a potential impact on the bills of Thames Water's existing customers of between £0.01 and £0.02.
+In this case, we have calculated that if we grant the Site to Independent Water Networks, there may be a potential impact on Southern Water's existing customers of between £0.12 and £0.15.

-We are comfortable that these ranges account for the uncertainty in the costs that may be avoided by Northumbrian Water and Thames Water.
+We are comfortable that this range accounts for the uncertainty in the costs that may be avoided by Southern Water.

 Further, this impact does not take into account the potential spillover benefits to customers arising from dynamic efficiencies achieved as a result of the competitive process to win new sites.
-We set out the wider benefits we believe stem from the new appointments and variations mechanism below.
+We set out the wider benefits we believe stem from the new appointments and variations regime below.